Butter Converter

 What should I double-check before trusting the answer?

 Butter packaging can vary by country.
 Check your package label when stick size or block markings are different from common US butter sizes.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the source unit, target unit, format, decimal places, and selected mode because small input changes can change the result.

 Why does one stick equal 1/2 cup?